ahknight/stfc-notes/crews.md

 If you don't have a high enough cumulative stat for the triangle officer, you can swap out Seven for Eight or Nine as needed and include Hemmer below decks to raise Health that way.

+## Base Hits

+### Saladin - Rom/Honorguard Worf/Harrison

+For the first round, Rom delays all attacks from the station while Harrison drops their shields significantly.
+HGW increases the critical hit chance for the first 8 rounds meaning that Saladin's large weapon (fires third in the first round) has a good chance of being a critical hit that will strike the first ship or weapon in defense order.

+While it won't always take a base out, it will almost always allow you to make progress for every hit.

+Counters: Kras with full synergy on a ship will negate Rom's ability entirely.